Ask AI

 These improvements are available starting with Dynamic Web TWAIN v19.3.

-For older versions, a supplemental JavaScript file can be provided upon request by contacting Dynamsoft Support.
+For older versions, a supplemental JavaScript file can be provided on request by contacting Dynamsoft Support.

-This file improves user guidance only and does not change the underlying browser permission requirements.
+This supplemental JavaScript file improves user guidance only and does not change browser permission requirements.

 Other Causes of Failure to Connect to the Service

-There are other causes of service not being connected.
-You can find them in another FAQ.
+There are other causes of service connection failure.
+See another FAQ.